-This report contains 22 Appendices where issues are expanded and technical details explored.
-These include a comprehensive glossary, appendices concerned with procedures and practice, issues with implementation, complexities of certain types of pension and where insolvency is an issue, data and content of PODE reports, assumptions behind PODE reports and seeking a consistent basis of valuation, the range of agreed acceptable methods for calculations, apportionment of final salary schemes, and issues relating to fees and costs.
-We also set out a possible future approach to pension valuation based on Ogden- style tables, and then detail a range of issues beyond our remit for the attention of responsible bodies.
-We hope that our remarks and recommendations will be helpful in reforming the law and practice in this area.
-Appendix W contains our detailed acknowledgements to the numerous people and bodies who have contributed to this report, and Appendix X a range of other useful resources.
+- 42. This report contains 24 Appendices where issues are expanded and technical details explored.
+These include: a comprehensive glossary; appendices concerned with procedures and practice; issues with implementation; complexities of certain types of pension and where insolvency is an issue; data and content of PODE reports; assumptions behind PODE reports and seeking a consistent basis of valuation; the range of agreed acceptable methods for calculations; apportionment of final salary schemes and issues relating to fees and costs. - 43.
+We note the introduction of the Galbraith Tables for pension valuations and then detail a range of issues beyond our remit for the attention of responsible bodies.
+We hope that our remarks and recommendations will be helpful in reforming the law and practice in this area. - 44.
+Appendix W contains our detailed acknowledgements to the numerous people and bodies who have contributed to this report and Appendix X contains a range of other useful resources.